microsoft/Olive/examples/whisper/README.md

 python test_transcription.py --config whisper_cpu_int8.json
 ```

 `--audio_path` Optional.
 Path to audio file.
-If not provided, will use the test data from the config
+If not provided, will use a default audio file.

 `--language` Optional.
 Language spoken in audio.
 Default is `english`.
 Only used when `--multilingual` is provided to `prepare_whisper_configs.py`